ritupradhan-git/CareConnect/README.md

 # CareConnect 🩺

 CareConnect is a healthcare web platform designed to simplify the interaction between patients, doctors, and administrators.
 It enables appointment booking, patient record management, and seamless communication in one centralized system.
+Added Responsive UI

 🌐 **Live Demo:** https://careconnect-client.onrender.com/